StandardCyborg/inertial-turntable-camera/README.md

 # regl-inertia-camera

+> A 3D spherical coordinate camera for regl, for desktop and mobile

 ## Introduction

 A 3D spherical coordinate camera with rotation, panning, zooming, and pivoting (i.e. yaw and pitch).
 Designed to function on desktop and mobile.